ismms-himc/cytutils/README.md

 respectively.

-If successful, a csv file containing sample background information for the uploaded files.
-If only some of the FCS files were successfully processed, the csv file will still be exported; however, it will only include the files that succeeded.
+If successful, a csv file containing sample background information for the uploaded files will be exported.
+If only some of the FCS files were successfully processed, the csv file will still be exported; however, it will only include the files that were successfully processed.

 [screenshot]: cytof_qc_app/docs/sample_background_app_screenshot.png